Matthew F. Hale

-Matthew Frederick Hale (born July 27, 1971) is an American white supremacist, neo-Nazi leader and convicted felon.
+Matthew Frederick Hale (born July 27, 1971) is an American white supremacist leader.
 Hale was the founder of the East Peoria, Illinois-based white separatist group then known as the World Church of the Creator (now called The Creativity Movement), and he declared himself its Pontifex Maximus (Latin for "highest priest") in continuation of the Church of the Creator organization founded by Ben Klassen in 1973.

 In 1998, Hale was barred from practicing law in Illinois by the state panel responsible for evaluating the character and fitness of prospective lawyers.
 The panel stated that Hale's incitement of racial hatred, for the ultimate purpose of depriving selected groups of their legal rights, was blatantly immoral and rendered him unfit to be a lawyer.

 In 2005, Hale was sentenced to a 40-year federal prison term for encouraging an undercover Federal Bureau of Investigation (FBI) informant to kill federal judge Joan Lefkow.
-As of July 2020, Hale was transferred out of ADX Florence and into United States Penitentiary, Marion in Illinois.
-His current projected release date is April 29, 2036.

 Early life

-Hale was born in 1971 and raised in East Peoria, Illinois, a city on the Illinois River.
+Hale was born on July 27, 1971, and raised in East Peoria, Illinois, a city on the Illinois River.
 After his parents divorced when he was nine years old, Hale was raised solely by his father, a police officer.
 By the age of 12, he was reading books about Nazism, including Adolf Hitler's Mein Kampf, and had formed a Nazi-themed group at his school.
+In August 1989, Hale entered Bradley University, studying political science.